IsmaelMartinez/logger-to-kibana/README.md

 ## Limitations

-It only generates the visualizations and not the dashboards.
-Enhancement [#41](https://github.com/IsmaelMartinez/logger-to-kibana/issues/41) should address this.

 It does not detect logs assign to variables or constants.
 They will not appear in your visualizations. [#40](https://github.com/IsmaelMartinez/logger-to-kibana/issues/40) should address this.